GenericMappingTools/gmt/doc/rst/source/cookbook/preface.rst

 of GMT users is incredibly diverse.
 Development has at times been rapid, and numerous releases have seen the light of day since the early versions.
-For a detailed history of the changes from release to release, see file ``ChangeLog`` in the main GMT directory.
-For a nightly snapshot of ongoing activity, see the online page.
-For a historical perspective of the origins and development of GMT see the video podcast "20 Years with GMT – The Generic Mapping Tools" produced following a seminar given by Paul Wessel on the 20th anniversary of GMT; a link is available on the GMT website.
+For a detailed history of the changes from release to release, see :doc:`/changelog`.
+For a nightly snapshot of ongoing activity, see the `GMT repository on GitHub <https://github.com/GenericMappingTools/gmt>`__.
+For a historical perspective of the origins and development of GMT, see the video podcast `"20 Years with GMT – The Generic Mapping Tools" <https://doi.org/10.5446/19869>`__ produced following a seminar given by Paul Wessel on the 20th anniversary of GMT.

 The success of GMT is to a large degree due to the input of the user community.
 In fact, most of the capabilities and options in the